abriljordan/ga_blog/docs/student-tracker/manage-assignments-events.md

 ## Add Events
 1. On the student list, select one or more students.
-2. Go to the Action Box, click Add Event.
+2. Go to the Action Box, then click Add Event.
 3. Write your event.
 4. At the bottom of the page, click Add.